phreed/qt-dummy-feedstock/README.md

 ```

 Updating qt-dummy-feedstock
 ===========================

 If you would like to improve the qt-dummy recipe or build a new
 package version, please fork this repository and submit a PR.
-Upon submission,
-your changes will be run on the appropriate platforms to give the reviewer an
-opportunity to confirm that the changes result in a successful build.
-Once
-merged, the recipe will be re-built and uploaded automatically to the
-`mesomorph` channel, whereupon the built conda packages will be available for
-everybody to install and use from the `mesomorph` channel.
-Note that all branches in the phreed/qt-dummy-feedstock are
-immediately built and any created packages are uploaded, so PRs should be based
-on branches in forks and branches in the main repository should only be used to
-build distinct package versions.

 In order to produce a uniquely identifiable distribution:
  * If the version of a package **is not** being increased, please add or increase